bettiolo/js-development-slides/oo-js.md

 ### Prototypal inheritance

-JavaScript's programming model is a class-less, prototype-oriented or instance-based programming.

 Prototypes are objects.
 To achieve inheritance we need to set-up a prototype chain.
 We can decorate and redefine properties.